ibm-cloud-docs/containers/cs_cluster_plan_network.md

 **Private traffic to cluster apps**</br>
 When you deploy an app in your cluster, you might want to make the app accessible to only users and services that are on the same private network as your cluster.
 Private load balancing is ideal for making your app available to requests from outside the cluster without exposing the app to the general public.
 You can also use private load balancing to test access, request routing, and other configurations for your app before you later expose your app to the public with public network services.

 To allow private network traffic requests from outside the cluster to your apps, you can use private Kubernetes networking services, such as creating [`LoadBalancer` services](/docs/containers?topic=containers-vpc-lbaas).
 For example, when you create a Kubernetes `LoadBalancer` service in your cluster, a load balancer for VPC is automatically created in your VPC outside of your cluster.
 The VPC load balancer is multizonal and routes requests for your app through the private NodePorts that are automatically opened on your worker nodes.
-You can then create access control lists (ACLs) for your VPC subnets to allow inbound network traffic requests from specified sources.
+You can then modify the default VPC security group for your worker nodes to allow inbound network traffic requests from specified sources.

 For more information, see [Planning private external load balancing](/docs/containers?topic=containers-cs_network_planning#private_access).

 **Public traffic to cluster apps**</br>
 To make your apps accessible from the public internet, you can use public networking services.
 Even though your worker nodes are connected to private VPC subnets only, the VPC load balancer that is created for public networking services can route public requests to your app on the private network by providing your app a public URL.
 When an app is publicly exposed, anyone that has the public URL can send a request to your app.

 You can use public Kubernetes networking services, such as creating [`LoadBalancer` services](/docs/containers?topic=containers-vpc-lbaas).
 For example, when you create a Kubernetes `LoadBalancer` service in your cluster, a load balancer for VPC is automatically created in your VPC outside of your cluster.
 The VPC load balancer is multizonal and routes requests for your app through the private NodePorts that are automatically opened on your worker nodes.
-You can then create access control lists (ACLs) for your VPC subnets to allow inbound network traffic requests from specified sources.
+You can then modify the default security group for your cluster to allow inbound network traffic requests from specified sources to your worker nodes.

 Note that a public gateway is not required on your subnets to allow inbound network traffic from the internet to `LoadBalancer` services or ALBs.
 Public gateways are required only to allow worker nodes to make outbound requests to public endpoints.
 For more information, see [Planning public external load balancing](/docs/containers?topic=containers-cs_network_planning#public_access).